OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 * No segments (video sections) are marked in the lower part of the video.
 * While the video is playing, the learner has to identify which phase of the conversation it is.
 * During a test, the participants do not receive any feedback.
 * At the end, it is only indicated that an automatic assessment has been made.
-However, the detailed evaluation result is only visible to the supervisor or owner.
+However, the detailed evaluation result is only visible to the coach or owner.

 !!! info "Note"

     In addition to the 3 tasks with segments, quiz questions can also be displayed at different times in the video.
-However, they are currently not taken into account in the evaluation.
+However, they are currently not taken into account in the assessment.

 ---

 ## Practice mode - Test mode

-When practising, the results should remain anonymous.
+When practicing, the results should remain anonymous.
 Coaches therefore only see anonymously presented results.
-In tests, on the other hand, the entries are assessed by the supervisors.
+In tests, on the other hand, the entries are assessed by the coaches.

 The number of solution attempts can be limited (1-9999).